Pride and Prejudice: LLM Amplifies Self-Bias in Self-Refinement: Quantifying Self-Bias

 \subsection{Distance Skewness Estimation}

-In an ideal scenario, an unbiased quality estimation would have $\mathbb{E}(\hat{\theta})=0$, resulting in a perfectly symmetric distribution when plotting $\theta_i - \mathbb{E}(\hat{\theta}_i)$.
-However, $\mathbb{E}(\hat{\theta}_i)=0$ does not guarantee a symmetric distribution (e.g., one tail could be long and thin, while the other is short and fat, yet they balance out overall).
-Therefore, we introduce another meta-metric, distance skewness, to measure the asymmetry of $\theta_i - \mathbb{E}(\hat{\theta}_i)$'s distribution.
+In an ideal scenario, an unbiased LLM should have equal chance of over-estimation and under-estimation of text quality ($\textrm{Bias}(\hat{\theta})=0$), resulting in a perfectly symmetric distribution when plotting $\mathbb{E}[\hat{\theta}]-\theta$.
+However, $\textrm{Bias}(\hat{\theta})=0$ does not guarantee a symmetric distribution (In Figure \ref{fig:compare}, one tail could be long and thin, while the other is short and fat, yet they balance out overall).
+Therefore, we introduce another meta-metric, distance skewness, to measure the asymmetry of $\mathbb{E}[\hat{\theta}]-\theta$'s distribution.
 Specifically,